-It's world whisky day on Saturday the 15 May, so we've put together a list of incredible whisky cocktails to showcase the versatility of this liquid gold.
+It's world whisky day on Saturday 20 May, so we've put together a list of easy whisky cocktails to showcase the versatility of our national drink.

 By Charlotte Davies, Head Sommelier at The Three Chimneys Restaurant